Bulldogs staff, students excited for school year as students return for first day of school

 Albertson said she looks forward to earning good grades this year.

-Superintendent Nicole Regan stood alongside Lincoln Elementary teachers at the bus stop outside of the school Wednesday morning.
-Throughout the morning she was greeted by students who expressed excitement to be back.
+Superintendent Nicole Regan spent Wednesday morning at the bus stop outside of Lincoln, welcoming students back.

-"They all had a story about their favorite teacher," she said. "...It doesn't seem like we were out that long, but (the students) seem so renewed, restored, refreshed and ready to learn.
-That's exciting."

-Regan will begin her second year as the district's superintendent and hopes staff and students can continue to build off of last year's successes.
+"This is the best part — the excitement, the positivity, the eagerness of the students wanting to be back and excited about their teachers," she said.

 With students back in the classrooms for another year of learning, Wednesday was a good day to be a Bulldog.